JaredKeithAveritt/VASP_Utilities/DOS.md

 ## In Python

 To achieve the equivalent in matplotlib, you can use the following Python code.
-Assuming you've already loaded the DOSCAR data into `energy_values` and `total_dos`, you can use Matplotlib to create a line plot:

 ```python
 import numpy as np